hipchat/curler/README.md

  * `--base-urls` - Base URLs which the `method` property is appended to.
 You can specify multiple URLs by separating them with commas and one will be chosen at random.
  * `--job-queue` - The Gearman job queue to monitor (defaults to 'curler').
  * `--gearmand-server` - Gearman job servers to get jobs from (defaults to 'localhost:4730').
+Separate multiple with commas.
- * `--num-workers` - Number of workers to run (# of jobs you can process in parallel).
+ * `--num-workers` - Number of workers to run per server (# of jobs you can process in parallel).
 Uses nonblocking Twisted APIs instead of spawning extra processes or threads.
 Defaults to 5.
  * `--verbose` - Enables verbose logging (includes full request/response data).

 Run `twistd --help` to see how to run as a daemon.